Communication-Aware Dissipative Control for Networks of Heterogeneous Nonlinear Agents: Main Results

 \subsection{Initialization}

-Initial feasible points of \autorefor{eq:main_problem}{eq:main_problem_convex_central}, denoted by $\bP^0$, $\bK^0$, $\bQ^0$, $\bS^0$, $\bR^0$, $\hatbQ^0$, $\hatbS^0$, $\hatbR^0$, $\bG^0$, and $\bF^0$, are required to solve \autoref{eq:main_problem_convex_central}.
-Heuristically, localized controllers $\bK_i\in\bbR^{}$ for $i\in\bbN_N$ can be initialized based on classical control methods, such as PD control, and a feasible point of \autoref{eq:main_problem} can then be obtained with these fixed local controllers.
+Initial feasible points of \autoref{eq:main_problem} or \autoref{eq:main_problem_convex_central}, denoted by $\bP^0$, $\bK^0$, $\bQ^0$, $\bS^0$, $\bR^0$, $\hatbQ^0$, $\hatbS^0$, $\hatbR^0$, $\bG^0$, and $\bF^0$, are required to solve \autoref{eq:main_problem_convex_central}.
+Heuristically, localized controllers $\bK_i{\in}\bbR^{}$ for $i{\in}\bbN_N$ can be initialized based on classical control methods, such as PD control, and a feasible point of \autoref{eq:main_problem} can then be obtained with these fixed local controllers.
+If the plant agents are stable, the strategy in \citep[Section 6]{locicero2025dissipativity} can be applied.
 If the constraints are not satisfied for a chosen localized controller, the feasibility check is repeated with increased controller gains until a feasible point is found.
 Once a feasible set of local controller is obtained, solving \autoref{eq:main_problem_convex_central} results in the initial feasible point corresponding to a centralized initial controller.
 Alternatively, the iterative relaxation strategy proposed in \citep{warner2017iterative} can also be employed to obtain an initial feasible solution.
 For $\bG^0$ and $\bF^0$, any matrices satisfying conditions in \autoref{cor:lmi_lyapunov} can be used, and $\bI$ is commonly used for the initialization.